saulgray/nemioDev/pages/01.gen-info/07.faq/docs.en.md

         - docs
 ---

-Here are a list of frequently asked questions.
+Here's our current list of frequently asked questions.

+If you have more questions, please ask in the forums or in one of our supported community channels like Facebook or Telegram.